robdevops/finbot/README.md

 ```

 ### Earnings reminders
 Setting `earnings_reminder=true` in the .env file will trigger upcoming earnings date alerts.
+The data is sourced from Yahoo!
+Finance.
 Events more than `earnings_reminder_days` into the future will be ignored.
 Earnings reminders will only run on `earnings_reminder_weekday`.
 Set to `any` to run it on every execution of the script.
 Example:`
 ```
 earnings_reminder=true
 earnings_reminder_days=7